St. Olav's shrine

-St. Olav’s Shrine was the resting place of the earthly remains of St. Olav, Norway’s patron saint, behind the high altar of Nidaros Cathedral in Trondheim, Norway, from the mid 11th century.
+St. Olav's Shrine was the resting place of the earthly remains of St. Olav, Norway's patron saint, behind the high altar of Nidaros Cathedral in Trondheim, Norway, from the mid 11th century.
 For nearly five centuries the shrine was of major religious importance to Norway and the other Nordic countries, and also to other parts of Northern Europe.
-St. Olav’s Shrine opens and closes the Middle Ages as a historic period in Norway.
+St. Olav's Shrine opens and closes the Middle Ages as a historic period in Norway.
 The shrine consisted of three shrines, the one covering the other, and was the most important and by far the most valuable object in Norway in the Middle Ages.
 After the Lutheran reformation in 1536–1537, the valuable parts of St. Olav’s Shrine were destroyed by Danish authorities.
-Since 1568 St. Olav’s earthly remains have been resting in an unknown grave, in Nidaros Cathedral or in the cathedral cemetery.
+Since 1568 St. Olav's remains have been resting in an unknown grave, in Nidaros Cathedral or in the cathedral cemetery.

 Background

 A replica of the c.
 1320 Olav altar frontal, showing the opening of Olav's tomb top right.

 The night after King Olav II Haraldsson fell in the Battle of Stiklestad east of Trondheim on 29 July 1030, the body was laid in a simple wooden coffin, taken by boat to Trondheim and buried in the sandy bank further up the Nidelven river.
 According to the saga, those who did this were the farmer at Stiklestad, Torgils Hålmuson, and his son Grim.
 The following year the coffin was taken up and given a new grave outside St. Clement's Church.
 Shortly after, on 3 August 1031, the coffin was again taken up and moved into the church, after the King had been examined and canonised by Bishop Grimkjell.

 Part of the St. Olav altar frontal in Nidaros Cathedral (ca 1320) depicts Translatio Olavi, when Bishop Grimkjell on 3 August 1031 finds the body intact, sweet-scented and with hair and nails having grown since the King died.
-Encouraged by the people’s demand, he canonises Olav. «The King’s body was carried into St. Clement's Church and placed over the high altar.
+Encouraged by the people's demand, he canonises Olav. «The King's body was carried into St. Clement's Church and placed over the high altar.
 The coffin was covered with costly cloths.
-Soon many miracles took place because of King Olav’s holiness», writes Snorri Sturluson, our main source.
+Soon many miracles took place because of King Olav's holiness», writes Snorri Sturluson, our main source.